TrudAX/denistrunin-blog/src/draft/performance-projmanage/index.md

 #### - SQL DBA/Infrastructure team is not involved

 This is an opposite situation to the previous case.
 Very often these problems are related to SQL Server or hardware configuration.
-If you don't include SQL/Infrastructure team into the project team, there is a high chance they just push back these recommendations.
+If you don't include SQL/Infrastructure team into the project team, there is a high chance they just push back any recommendations.

 Even for the most obvious performance counters it is quite easy to reject recommendations, lets take a CPU load as an example.
 Is the load on AOS is 80% and the recommendation is to add more CPU cores - can be argued that almost 20% not used and everything is OK, or if CPU is 100% for 10 minutes and then 10minutes 20% - the average will be 60%.
 Such discussions are very time consuming and not productive, and may be simplified if all participants are within one team.